MyLifeIsSakura/LAN-Worm-Templates/README.md

 # LAN-Worm-Templates
-Worms, Email worms, Instant Messaging worms...
+Worms, Email worms, mIRC worms, Instant Messaging worms...
-Those are dinosaurs, if people get a suspicious email From a person they know in a creepy format then they Don't really open it no more, but LAN and Network worms on the other hand Those don't require confirmation, they arnt vampires, they don't require you To open the door, they pick the lock.
+Those are dinosaurs, if people get a suspicious email From a person they know in a creepy format they
+Don't really open it no more these days, but LAN and Network worms on the other hand Those don't require confirmation, they arnt vampires, they don't require you To open the door, they pick the lock.